MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/plan-upgrade-older-versions-office.md

 ## Assess application compatibility

-Before deploying Microsoft 365 Apps, you may want to test your business-critical VBA macros, third-party add-ins, and complex documents and spreadsheets to assess their compatibility with Microsoft 365 Apps.
+Before deploying Microsoft 365 Apps, you'll want to test your business-critical VBA macros, third-party add-ins, and complex documents and spreadsheets to assess their compatibility with Microsoft 365 Apps.
 For more information, see [Assess application compatibility](../assess-microsoft-365-apps.md#step-4---assess-application-compatibility).

 To help with assessing application compatibility with Microsoft 365 Apps, you can use the Readiness Toolkit for Office add-ins and VBA.
 The Readiness Toolkit includes the Readiness Report Creator, which creates an Excel report with VBA macro compatibility and add-in readiness information to help your enterprise assess its readiness to move to Microsoft 365 Apps.